Another complaint about rats at Family Dollar facilities

 A former employee sent WREG videos and photographs of numerous rats inside the company’s West Memphis, Arkansas distribution center.

-Robert Bradford said he was fired after he posted a video of him trying to feed a rat online, and said the rats are everywhere inside the warehouse.
+Robert Bradford said he was fired after posting a video of him trying to feed a rat online.
+He said the rats were everywhere inside the warehouse.

 “There are sixty-one aisles in the warehouse; you are going to see them from one to sixty-one,” said Bradford.
 “They are running around.
 They are on the floor, and they are in boxes. “